-Indoximod, our lead IDO pathway inhibitor, has been studied in more than 700 patients to date and has been generally well-tolerated, including in combination with PD-1 checkpoint inhibitors, various chemotherapy agents and a cancer vaccine.
-Indoximod has a differentiated mechanism of action (MOA) which may demonstrate clinical benefit for patients when direct enzymatic inhibitors have not.
-Indoximod is currently in clinical development in combination with other cancer therapeutics for patients with recurrent pediatric brain tumors, DIPG, and AML.
+Indoximod, our lead IDO pathway inhibitor, has been studied in more than 800 patients to date and has been generally well-tolerated, including in combination with PD-1 checkpoint inhibitors, various chemotherapy agents and a cancer vaccine.
+Indoximod has a differentiated mechanism of action (MOA) which may demonstrate clinical benefit for patients compared to direct enzymatic inhibitors.
+Indoximod is currently in clinical development in combination with other cancer therapeutics for patients with AML and pediatric brain tumors.